bartacruz/fgatc/README.md

 The project contains:
 * Nasal script that detects COMM frequency and tune in to AI ATC in the server.
-  Includes a dialog for sending messages
+  Includes a dialog for sending messages.

 * Multiplayer server that
+  * relays positions of near planes.

   * creates AI ATCs on demand and react to player's messages

   For instance, you can send a message like